Born July 21, 1921; died December 21, 1965; age 44.

 Sydney Brenner derived from the Bristol culture he obtained from Ellsworth

 Back in Cambridge, after his visit with Dougherty, Brenner extracted nematodes from his own garden and liked what he saw.
-Cultures of those worms became the N1 strain, but the worms on which were used in the genetics and development studies were the N2 strain from Dougherty.
-Dougherty and colleagues had found a mutation that would be useful in Brenner's studies, an autosomal dominant gene for heat tolerance (Fatt and Dougherty, 1963; Brown, 2003).
+The worms on which were used in the genetics and development studies were the N2 strain from Dougherty.
+Dougherty and colleagues had found an autosomal dominant gene for heat tolerance that would be useful in work with C. elegans by Brenner and others (Fatt and Dougherty, 1963; Brown, 2003).

 Interestingly, until the mid 1970s, people working in developmental biology frequently confused C. briggsae and C. elegans and many of the cultures being used were mis-identified.
 In the mid 1970s, graduate student Paul Friedman working with Ed Platzer at UC Riverside developed the diagnostic criteria for separating the two species and resolved the confusion (Friedman et al, 1977).
 Friedman and Platzer were testing antibiotics on C. briggsae and C. elegans cultures and getting inconsistent results.
 They decided that their cultures were genetically different.
 The two species are distinguished by the pattern of rays in the male bursa; a difficult feature when males are rare.
 Friedman and Platzer used SDS electrophoresis and also separated isozymes of malate dehydrogenase.
 Their results were consistent with those of morphological characters and mating tests.